cifanip/TBFsolver/README.md

-# TBFsim
+# TBFsolver
-DNS Turbulent Bubbly Flow simulator
+DNS Turbulent Bubbly Flow solver

-TBFsim is an highly accurate and parallelised solver for the direct numerical simulation (DNS) of turbulent bubble-laden channel flow.
+TBFsolver is an highly accurate and parallelised solver for the direct numerical simulation (DNS) of turbulent bubble-laden channel flow.
 See [P. Cifani - DNS of turbulent bubble-laden channel flows](https://research.utwente.nl/en/publications/dns-of-turbulent-bubble-laden-channel-flows) for more details.

 ## COPYING
-TBFsim is distributed under the terms of the General Public License.
+TBFsolver is distributed under the terms of the General Public License.
 See the file COPYING for details.

 ## INSTALLATION
 See the file 'INSTALL' for instructions.